-Presently much of the Core Zone is classified as an Inferred Resource, primarily due to a its complexity, depth and lack of sufficient drilling coverage.
-The Core Zone is planned to be drilled more from underground drilling positions once development access is complete in 2020.
+Presently much of the Core Zone is classified in the Inferred Mineral Resource category, primarily due to a its complexity, depth and lack of sufficient drilling coverage.
+The Core Zone is planned to be drilled more from underground drilling positions once Abra's underground decline development is complete in late-2020.